 Encourage each other.
 Life can be tough.
 How can you lift up and support each other?
 It could mean being supportive of your partner’s work, projects or plans.
-Let your partner know you believe in him or her.
+Let your partner know you believe in them.
 Also, ask for support and encouragement for what you need.
 A partnership is about being compassionate and helping one another.
 Encouraging each other is a boost to the relationship and the romance!

 If you feel that you need extra help managing your relationship, Centerstone is just a phone call away.
 Call us at 1-877-HOPE123 (877-467-3123) or visit centerstoneconnect.org to get connected with care.

 If you are in crisis, please call our crisis line, call 911 or visit the nearest emergency room.

 If you're still having trouble and would like to reach out to someone about counseling or other Centerstone services, contact us.